 Remove foil and plastic wrap.

 Pat dry and brush glaze liberally on all sides of the breasts.
-Roast until glaze is golden, 15 to 20 minutes.
+Return to the oven and roast until glaze is golden, 15 to 20 minutes.

 Sprinkle with fresh thyme and serve.